hwdsl2/setup-ipsec-vpn/README.md

 wget https://git.io/vpnsetup -O vpnsetup.sh && sudo sh vpnsetup.sh
 ```

-If using CentOS, replace `https://git.io/vpnsetup` above with `https://git.io/vpnsetup-centos`.
+If using CentOS, replace the link above with `https://git.io/vpnsetup-centos`.

 Your VPN login details will be randomly generated, and displayed on the screen when finished.